kyma-project/cli/docs/08-03-debug-function.md

   ]
 }
   ```
-4. Run Function with flag debug
+4. Run the Function with the `--debug` flag.
    `kyma run function --debug`

 </details>